1995–96 All-Ireland Senior Club Hurling Championship

 The 1995–96 All-Ireland Senior Club Hurling Championship was the 26th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship began on 30 September 1995 and ended on 17 March 1996.
+The championship ran from 30 September 1995 to 17 March 1996.

-Birr of Offaly were the defending champions, however, they failed to qualify after being defeated in the Offaly Senior Championship.
+Birr of Offaly were the defending champions, however, they failed to qualify after being beaten in the 1995 Offaly SHC.

-On 17 March 1996, Sixmilebridge won the championship after a 5–10 to 2–06 defeat of Dunloy in the All-Ireland final at Croke Park.
-It remains their only championship title.
+The All-Ireland final was played at Croke Park in Dublin on 17 March 1996, between Sixmilebridge of Clare and Dunloy of Antrim, in what was a first championship meeting between the teams.
+Sixmilebridge won the match by 5–10 to 2–06 to claim a first title.

 Sixmilebridge's Gerry McInerney was the championship's top scorer with 5–15.